 On the other hand, I wrote the book “Fusion 360 con ejemplos y ejercicios prácticos“, first book in Spanish about Fusion 360 published early in 2020 and this made me get into details with these license differences.
 I also provide in-person and online training courses and online and in-person private lessons about all areas of the tool.

-If you are looking for a Fusion 360 online course in Spanish to start from scratch, since April 2020 you have one available in my site.
+If you are looking for a Fusion 360 online course in Spanish to start from scratch, or a more advanced one, I have two levels in my site.